By Rhonda Carrier

 Meanwhile, our adult group pottered along, dividing into two mid-week as some novices made better progress than others.
 Even the weaker students got to go high into the mountains, however – Espace Killy lifts and gondolas give you access to a natural bowl with sedate but highly scenic greens, including a zone tranquille for those wanting to keep to a steady pace free of boy- or girl-racers.

 We broke ourselves into this first family skiing holiday gently, with half-day lessons – full days would have been too exhausting and may even have put us off for life, especially with the need to get yourself and three children into ski-boots and kit more than once a day.
 And Tignes has plenty to fill the rest of the day – there's a natural ice-rink on part of the central lake, plenty of tobogganing slopes, husky sleigh-rides, and, for the very brave, ice-diving, ski-paragliding and bungee.
-Some days we went out on the slopes again to practise what we'd learnt for an hour or so; others we warmed back up in Tignes' indoor waterworld with its mountain views and wellness centre (Jacuzzis, steam rooms, saunas), or in the Aiguille Percée's own spa with its small swimming pool.
+Some days we went out on the slopes again to practise what we'd learnt for an hour or so; others we warmed back up in Tignes' indoor waterworld with its mountain views and wellness centre (Jacuzzis, steam rooms, saunas).

 Tignes proved an excellent resort to learn as a family of complete beginners, but most of all for families to have fun together.
 And that, surely, is what a successful ski holiday with kids comes down to.